Dinosaur renaissance: Warm-bloodedness and activity levels

 An 1897 painting of "Laelaps" (now Dryptosaurus) by Charles R. Knight.
-Bakker pointed to such restorations to demonstrate that in the 19th century it was widely accepted that dinosaurs may have been active and agile animals.
+Bakker pointed to such restorations to demonstrate that in the 19th century, it was widely accepted that dinosaurs may have been active and agile animals.

 In a series of scientific papers, books, and popular articles in the 1970s and 1980s, beginning with his 1968 paper "The superiority of dinosaurs", Robert Bakker argued strenuously that dinosaurs were warm-blooded and active animals, capable of sustained periods of high activity.
-In most of his writings Bakker framed his arguments as new evidence leading to a revival of ideas popular in the late 19th century, frequently referring to an ongoing "dinosaur renaissance".
+In most of his writings, Bakker framed his arguments as new evidence leading to a revival of ideas popular in the late 19th century, frequently referring to an ongoing "dinosaur renaissance".
 He used a variety of anatomical and statistical arguments to defend his case, the methodology of which was fiercely debated among scientists.

 These debates sparked interest in new methods for ascertaining the palaeobiology of extinct animals, such as bone histology, which have been successfully applied to determining the growth-rates of many dinosaurs.
 Today, it is generally thought that many or perhaps all dinosaurs had higher metabolic rates than living reptiles, but also that the situation is more complex and varied than Bakker originally proposed.
 For example, while smaller dinosaurs may have been true endotherms, the larger forms could have been inertial homeotherms, or many dinosaurs could have had intermediate metabolic rates.

 New theories on dinosaur behaviour

 The late 1960s also saw several new theories on the way dinosaurs behaved, often involving sophisticated social behaviour.
 On the basis of trackways, Bakker argued that sauropod dinosaurs moved in structured herds, with the adults surrounding the juveniles in a protective ring.
-However, shortly afterwards this particular interpretation was challenged by Ostrom among others, although the venerable dinosaur track expert Roland T. Bird apparently agreed with Bakker.
+However, shortly afterwards, this particular interpretation was challenged by Ostrom among others, although the venerable dinosaur track expert Roland T. Bird apparently agreed with Bakker.

-The first rigorous study of dinosaur nesting behaviour came in the late 1970s, when palaeontologist Jack Horner showed that the duckbilled dinosaur Maiasaura cared for its young.
+The first rigorous study of dinosaur nesting behaviour came in the late 1970s, when palaeontologists Bob Makela and Jack Horner showed that the duckbilled dinosaur Maiasaura cared for its young.
+In 1978 Makela and Horner have found in Choteau, Montana, a fossilised nesting ground so rich in whole eggs and eggshell pieces that the site earned its current name of "Egg Mountain".